 Computers & Electronics Member: The PCard policy is part of the larger Indirect Procurement policy and is therefore owned by Indirect Procurement.
-Also, the number of PCard holders is limited to only 600 employees in North America, who are well-trained (typically project managers or admins), are familiar with the policy and know where to find it in case there are updates.
+Also, the number of PCard holders is limited to only 600 employees in North America, who are well-trained (typically project managers or admins), are familiar with the policy, and know where to find it in case there are updates.

 Energy & Utilities Member: We seem to be constantly reviewing our Purchasing Card policy as priorities change.
-Several years ago, we reduced the use of it greatly due to uncontrolled spending.
+Several years ago, we reduced its use of it greatly due to uncontrolled spending.
 More recently, we are trying to increase its use due to the cost of payment processing.

 Consumer Products & Services Member: We don’t have a standalone P-Card policy, but rather it’s embedded in our Indirect Purchasing Policy (which is reviewed/revised every 3 years).

-Service Industry Member: We use a combination of on-line training and the expectation that employees are notified of and read the policy updates.
+Service Industry Member: We use a combination of online training and the expectation that employees are notified of and read the policy updates.